carpentries/lesson-development-training/episodes/formative-assessment.md

 - **think, pair, share** - learners _think_ about an answer to a question, _pair_ up with a classmate to discuss their answer, and then _share_ out the consensus they came to with the class.
-- **exercises** - setting challenges for learners to tackle and raising questions for discussion among the group
+- **exercises** - setting challenges for learners to tackle and raising questions for discussion among the group.
+For example, Parson's Problems, which we will learn more about in the next exercise.

 Many other formative assessment tools can be found in Briggs’ list of ["21 ways to check for student understanding"](https://www.opencolleges.edu.au/informed/features/21-ways-to-check-for-student-understanding/) or Edutopia's ["56 Examples of Formative Assessment"](https://www.edutopia.org/groups/assessment/250941).